 - Reference letters from teachers and employers, personal curator

 Remember that all documents must be translated into English and notarized.

 Incoming and enrollment process

 Admission of documents and admission of applicants in the UK always takes place on a competitive basis - the more prestigious the university and the chosen specialty, the higher the competition.

-Most likely, the selection committee will appoint you an additional interview-interview, ask you to tell personally about your achievements, advantages, successes in academic and other spheres, career and personal goals.
+Most likely, the selection committee will appoint you an additional interview, ask you to tell personally about your achievements, advantages, successes in academic and other spheres, career and personal goals.
 What do you plan to achieve by studying the chosen course?

 In general, the process of admission and preparation, SMAPSE specialists recommend starting 1-2 years before the expected start of studies.
 At the beginning of the application process, the most ranking specialties and universities close the reception by October 15 (for example, it concerns Oxford and Cambridge).